 The table below outlines key features of the 2024 financial year STVR award for the CEO and all Executives.
-Refer to page 127 for treatment of STVR on cessation of employment.
+Refer to page 36 for treatment of STVR on cessation of employment.

 Features Approach Purpose Varies remuneration outcomes in line with annual performance achievement, with material weighting to financial and non-financial outcomes across shareholder, customer, people & leadership and strategy execution measures, incorporating both risk scorecard and values assessments.
 Recognises both the 'what' and the 'how' of performance.
-Participants CEO, Group Executives and CEO ASB Opportunity Target STVR: 75% of FR Maximum STVR: 94% of FR (125% of target STVR) Performance measures and weightings Individual STVR outcomes are determined on t performance and individual performance throu measures comprise a mix of financial and non- unit targets, aligned to the Group's strategy wir on the CEO's STVR scorecard can be found on gh a balanced scorecard.
-The financial metrics linked to Groth the weightings varied by ropage 115. e performance oup and business CEO and business unit Group Executives 1 50% 50% Support unit 2 Group Executives 40%-50% 50%-60% Group CRO 20% 80% CEO ASB 3 50% 50% Risk and values assessment Performance outcomes determined through a to the following gate/modifiers: • Risk and Reputation 4 : the Board 5 has discretioutcomes through the Executive risk scorecar consideration of: risk culture and leadership; riand control environment; and risk milestones. consideration of Trust and Reputation outcom Reputation assessment.
-In FY24, progress agwas introduced to the Risk and Reputation modules: the Board 5 has the discretion to adjute of an assessment of behaviours aligned with ion where appropriate to adjuid.
-Executive risk scorecard as isk strategy/appetite; inciden The Risk and Reputation mones that may warrant an adjusting the Environment & Sociodifier to provide a more directed. st Executive STVR ssessments include ts and issues; the risk differ also includes stment to the Risk and al Framework (E&S) tt link to remuneration.
-Calculation of awards STVR awards for all Executives are calculated Scorecard Opportunity outcome as follows: Risk and Reputation ar Values assessment nd Final outcome Fixed remuneration \$\frac{1}{2}\$ Target STVR opportunity \$\frac{1}{2}\$ Performance result \%^6 Risk and X Value Reputation X result Deferral 50% of the STVR award is deferred and delivered one and two years.
-Deferred STVR shares have All deferred STVR awards are subject to Board rights to dividends paid durin g the deferral period.
+Participants CEO, Group Executives and CEO ASB Opportunity Target STVR: 75% of FR Maximum STVR: 94% of FR (125% of target STVR) Performance measures and weightings nce siness ormation n-financial customer, CEO and business unit Group Executives 1 50% 50% Support unit 2 Group Executives 40%-50% 50 0%-60% Group CRO 20% 80% CEO ASB 3 50% 50% Risk and values assessment Performance outcomes determined through assessment of the balanced scorecard a to the following gate/modifiers: • Risk and Reputation 4 : the Board 5 has discretion where appropriate to adjust Executive outcomes through the Executive risk scorecard.
+Executive risk scorecard assessments consideration of: risk culture and leadership; risk strategy/appetite; incidents and issue and control environment; and risk milestones.
+The Risk and Reputation modifier also in consideration of Trust and Reputation outcomes that may warrant an adjustment to the Reputation assessment.
+In FY24, progress against the Environment & Social Framewo was introduced to the Risk and Reputation modifier to provide a more direct link to ren • Values: the Board 5 has the discretion to adjust Executive STVR outcomes on the balance of the state of the e STVR include es; the risk includes ne Risk and ork (E&S) nuneration. of an assessment of behaviours aligned with our Group values, where appropriate.
+Calculation of awards STVR awards for all Executives are calculated as follows: Scorecard Risk and Reputation and Opportunity outcome Values assessment Final outcome Fixed remuneration \$\pi\$ Value of adjusted STVR award \$ Deferral 50% of the STVR award is deferred and delivered in deferred shares that vest in equal tr one and two years.
+Deferred STVR shares have rights to dividends paid during the deferr All deferred STVR awards are subject to Board 5 risk and reputation review prior to ve- and continuous service.
+The Board also retains discretion to apply malus or clawback al period.

-- 1 Excluding support unit Group Executives, Group CRO and CEO ASB. - 2 Includes Financial Services, Group Strategy, Human Resources, Legal and Group Secretariat, Marketing and Corporate Affairs, Operations and Technology.
+- 1 Excluding support unit Group Executives, Group CRO and CEO ASB. - 2 Includes Financial Services, Group Strategy, Human Resources, Legal and Group Secretariat, Marketing and Corporate Affairs, Operations and Technology. - 3 The Financial category comprise a Risk and climate measure. - 4 For the CEO ASB reputation is not included in the modifier as it is contained in the Customer measures of the scorecard. - 5 'Board' is to be read as ASB Board in respect of discretion for the CEO ASB's STVR outcomes.